Planning Service Update

 Enforcement site visits will only take place for the very highest priority cases where there is a risk to life or property and only where the council is satisfied that the risk to the public through the possible further transmission of COVID can be avoided.

 For tree works, we will process casework where it is possible to do so without a physical visit.
 An example might be where a tree can be wholly seen from the public realm and is not close to a building (or adjacent land) necessitating visit to consider from that viewpoint.
 Where we issue a tree decision without a physical visit, the case assessment will fully explain why the specific circumstances justify this approach (UPDATE: 19th July 2021)

 Should you have concerns over Coastal Works, Engineering and Tree Matters please contact the planning department, by e-mailing email@example.com

 Pre-application advice is a valuable tool in the Development Management process and the council is still able to offer the majority of these services.
-However, face to face meetings and planning surgeries will only be held via telephone.
-We are introducing video conferencing facilities and will update on this matter in due course.
+However, face to face meetings and planning surgeries will only be held via telephone or via video conferencing facilities.
 No site visits will be conducted as part of the pre-application service; however officers will be able to consider any photographs provided as well as formal pre-application information lodged.